 Experimental theatremaker Tim Crouch follows up his baffling ‘Adler & Gibb’ and malevolent ‘The Author’ with a very Crouch-sounding work about a manipulative writer who claims his book predicts everything else that will ever happen.
 If we’re reading it...Experimental Tuesday September 3 2019 - Saturday September 21 2019

-Britain’s greatest living playwright Caryl Churchill is back at her usual haunt the Royal Court with three short plays, which will be directed by James Macdonald and designed by Miriam Buether.
-As ever with Churchill, expect the boundaries of language...Experimental Wednesday September 18 2019 - Saturday October 19 2019
+Britain’s greatest living playwright Caryl Churchill is back at her usual haunt the Royal Court with four short plays, which will be directed by James Macdonald and designed by Miriam Buether.
+(There were originally going to be just three – ‘Imp’ was...Experimental Wednesday September 18 2019 - Saturday October 19 2019